gcbeltramini/documentation/docker/usage.md

 # Images

-- Build an image from a `Dockerfile`:
+- Build an image from a `Dockerfile` and a "context":
     ```shell
     $ docker build --tag <image-name> </path/to/context>
     $ docker build --tag <image-name> --file </path/to/Dockerfile> </path/to/context>
     ```
     - Use `.dockerignore` to exclude files and directories from the context
+    - A build's context is the set of files located in the specified path or URL (normally use `.`).
+The build process can refer to any of the files in the context.
+For example, your build can use a `COPY` instruction to reference a file in the context.
 - List images:
     ```shell
     $ docker images